Oakland Zoo Closed — Effective Tuesday, March 17

 Yes, if you bought tickets on Groupon earlier this year and have not yet used them, we are extending the expiration by 30 days.
 Groupon will be contacting you with additional information.

 Our commitment is to provide our members with twelve months of benefits, which includes year-round access to the Zoo.
-Our standing policy is that memberships are non-transferrable and non-refundable.
-At this time we encourage our members to maintain and/or renew their memberships to ensure that we can provide our animals with the critical care they need.
-Decisions about membership extensions or refunds will be made when the Zoo is open again.
+There is no penalty if you choose to renew while we are closed and there is no advantage to waiting to renew until we reopen.
+We encourage our members to maintain and/or renew their memberships to ensure that we can provide our animals with the critical care they need.
+Members were notified on April 21 how their expiration date will change if the Zoo is able to reopen by July 1.

 Please email firstname.lastname@example.org for questions about your membership.
 Be aware our response time may be slow during this period.